ECB's Constancio says bank run triggered Banco Popular rescue

 "Our role as ECB was just the declaration that the bank for liquidity reasons was failing or likely to fail," he said.

-The ECB, the euro zone's top banking supervisor, stepped in to avert a collapse of Banco Popular, orchestrating a last-minute rescue on Wednesday by bigger local rival Santander (SAN.MC).
+The ECB, the euro zone's top banking supervisor, stepped in to avert a collapse of Banco Popular, orchestrating a last-minute rescue on Wednesday by bigger local rival Santander .
+(Reporting by Adrian Croft and Francesco Canepa; Editing by Catherine Evans)

-A final decision to sell Popular was made early on Wednesday by the Single Resolution Board (SRB), the agency set up by the EU to wind down stricken banks.

-Constancio said that, legally, the ECB's competence in the Popular rescue was limited to declaring that the bank was "failing or likely to fail for liquidity reasons".